Visit our Sister Sites:

 Early in the summer, your plants will begin to produce large flowers on long stems.
 They will continually produce flowers, even after the first light frost.
 As you pick the flowers for indoor arrangements, look carefully on the stem and the undersides of the leaves for aphids.

 Calendula is hardier than most annuals.
-It will continue to grow until a heavy frosts or freeze arrives.
+It will continue growing, until a heavy frosts or freeze arrives.

 Insect and Disease: